mattermost/docs/source/deploy/mattermost-changelog.md

  - Updated the default themes to reduce eye strain (particularly on the dark themes).
  - Added UI improvements to the core layout.
  - Improved error text when inviting guests to a team.
- - Increased the visibility of the used edition of Mattermost in the interface when you are using Free edition.
+ - Increased the visibility Mattermost edition in-product when using the free edition.
  - Added an **Unsupported** label to the Team/E0 editions in the product menu.
  - Improved the look and feel of the **True/False** selector in the System Console.
  - Updated the channel header layout to reduce height and simplify the UI.